ricgir/APT-Detection/sih_elk/docs/rules_created/phishing.md

 This is a query-based rule that triggers on a single event matching the specified process creation pattern.

-### Query:
+### Windows

+- **Query**:

     `process.parent.name:("winword.exe" or "excel.exe" or "powerpnt.exe" or "outlook.exe") and process.name:("powershell.exe" or "cmd.exe" or "wscript.exe" or "mshta.exe")`

-### Breakdown:
+- **Breakdown**:

     - process.parent.name:(...): This part of the query looks for an event where the parent (creating) process is a Microsoft Office application like Word, Excel, PowerPoint, or Outlook.

     - and: This logical operator requires both conditions to be true.

     - process.name:(...): This part looks for the child (created) process being a common script interpreter such as PowerShell, Command Prompt, Windows Script Host, or MSHTA (which executes HTML application files).

 In short, the rule alerts when an Office application is used to launch a command shell or script engine.

+### Ubuntu

+- **Query**:

+    `process.parent.name:("thunderbird" or "soffice.bin" or "evince") and process.name:("bash" or "sh" or "python" or "perl")`

+- **Breakdown**:

+This query identifies when a common email client (thunderbird), office suite (soffice.bin for LibreOffice), or document viewer (evince) on Ubuntu spawns a shell or scripting interpreter (bash, python, etc.).

 ## Simulation and Validation

+### Windows

 This rule can be validated by creating a macro-enabled Microsoft Word document that executes a simple command.

-### Atomic Red Team Test Procedure:
+**Test Command (PowerShell)**:

 - Open Microsoft Word and create a new blank document.